 UNIQ Oxford (Year 12)

 UNIQ is open to students studying in their first year of further education, who are based at UK state schools or colleges.
-Students make a single application between December and January and can be selected to participate in one of two activities: UNIQ Digital or UNIQ Spring and Summer.
-UNIQ Spring and Summer give you a taste of the Oxford undergraduate student experience.
-You will live in an Oxford college for a week, attend lectures and seminars in your chosen subject area, and receive expert advice on the Oxford application and interview process.
-UNIQ Digital provides comprehensive information and guidance on the university admissions process, and aims to give you a realistic view of Oxford student life through videos, activities and quizzes, as well as in-person visits where possible.
+Students can apply in December and, for 2020 and 2021, UNIQ has run entirely online and is free to attend.
+The programme provides comprehensive information and guidance on the university admissions process, and aims to give you a realistic view of Oxford student life through videos, activities and quizzes, as well as in-person visits where possible.
 The platform offers a range of forums where you can discuss both academic and social topics, as well as further support during Year 13 through the application process.

 Target Oxbridge (Year 12)

-Target Oxbridge is a free programme that aims to help black African and Caribbean students and students of mixed race with black African and Caribbean heritage increase their chances of getting into the Universities of Oxford or Cambridge (known collectively as Oxbridge).
+Target Oxbridge is a free programme that aims to help black African and Caribbean students and students of mixed race with black African and Caribbean heritage increase their chances of getting into the Universities of Oxford or Cambridge.
 The programme includes a residential in Oxford, student mentoring by black or minority ethnic Oxbridge graduates as well as many tailored sessions throughout the year.
-Since launching in 2012, Target Oxbridge has helped 81 students to secure Oxbridge offers.

-The University holds three Open Days, two in July and one in September, each year.
-There is also an additional opportunity for Teachers from the North East to attend a residential visit to Oxford across the June Open Days, where you will receive specialist guidance relating to the application process, personal statement support, reference writing, challenging your high achieving students and using the EPQ effectively.
+The University holds three Open Days each year; two in July and one in September.
+Teachers from the North East are also invited to attend a residential visit to Oxford across the June Open Days, where you will receive specialist guidance relating to the application process, personal statement support, reference writing, challenging your high achieving students and using the EPQ effectively.
 To apply you should be a teacher in a state school or/college in the North East of England.
-This residential is completely free of charge for students and teachers, including coach travel to Oxford, all food and two nights of accommodation at either Trinity College or St Anne’s College.
+This residential is completely free of charge for students and teachers, including coach travel to Oxford, all food and two nights of accommodation at one of the colleges.